arriIsHere/arri.gay/src/articles/wavelengths-review/index.md

 Rather than adding to existing reviews for the mainline game, I want to discuss how this charming, little expansion has some of my favorite methods of storytelling.

+## Trapped

+For those who played the original *Life is Strange* you will probably remember that one ending leads to destruction.
+If you are like me, you likely chose the [destructive ending](/articles/timetravel-and-cocoons/).

+Steph was a refugee of sorts when arcadia bay was demolished.
+The story in wavelengths shows what happens to Steph after the calamity, after her home was destroyed.

+The story is very focused.
+Steph just experienced something traumatic and is reflecting on it.
+Her experience is very similar to what many of us had in 2020.
+We were alone, losing people close to us and feeling emotions that were new and raw.
+Steph talks only to her friends through a video call -- she plays D&D with her friend Mikey.
+People leave her gifts but you never see them place them.
+These are all characters that you interact with in the mainline game, but they are mysteriously absent in this DLC.

+I don't think of any of this absence is an oversight, rather I think of it as an intentional omission.
+The focus of this experience is on a person dealing with loneliness.
+Every chapter involves Steph looking at the dating app on her phone, hoping for some small spark of human connectgion.

+## Reflection

 Wavelengths doesn't have many new assets, it reuses the record store, Steph's model, the radio station etc. from *True colors*.
 Unlike true colors it is limited in scope.
 It can be argued that because this is DLC it might have had limited budgets.
 Given the voice acting is still present, and several items and new areas of the store appear, I think it's more likely that the game exists in